 How is the program funded?

 The program is largely dependent on public donations raised annually.
-Corporate entitites also donate in larger values and are acknowledged on wrapers of note books.
-To ensure continuty of program and longitudinal assurance to benificieries, Avirahta has setup a corpus fund excluisively for this program.
+Corporate entities also donate in larger values and are acknowledged on wrappers of note books.
+To ensure continuity of program and longitudinal assurance to beneficiaries, Avirahta has setup a corpus fund exclusively for this program.
 Interest earned through this corpus is being used to fund the program as well.